Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 My Experience With Failure

-I’m no beginner to getting rejected on job applications.
+I’m no beginner at getting rejected on job applications.
 In fact, I’d consider myself seasoned enough to speak on behalf of people who’ve been in the workforce long enough to know that failure is simply part of the process.
 And when it does happen to you, take the time to process it.
 Don’t always resort to “hacking” the emotions you feel by staying too positive about it.

 Whitney Goodman in Toxic Positivity says that positive thinking “denies the heart its authentic, genuine feelings.”
 She adds: “Not only does it have the potential to rob you of real and deeper connection which is ultimately necessary to living a passionate and compassionate life; but it even has the potential to cut you off from reality itself.”